 The unlikely candidate.

 The Walking Dead evolved into a Dystopian series somewhere around the third season with the arrival of the Governor.
-From here no longer do we worry about zombies, but man – the bigger threat.
+From here on in no longer do we worry about zombies, but rather man—the bigger threat.
 We’ve gone through the crash of the zombie apocalypse, now the brutality is beginning.
 The zombie goes to the background, barely a mention but a lingering threat, as the post-apocalyptic mess turns into a society of savagery, literal cannibalism and the survival of the fittest.